chrisdew/deltaql/README.md

 3. The Browser Library.
 This runs on the browser and builds on top of KnockoutJS.

-4. The Blog App.
+4. The Site App.
 A working example of a web app built with DeltaQL, possibly demonstrating best practises.

 All will be available on GitHub under the MIT license.